appurist/dtp-server/.augment/rules/rules.md

 type: "always_apply"
 ---

-Never, ever, start a response with "Perfect!", or "You're absolutely right!" or equivalent.
+Never, start a response with "Perfect!", or "You're absolutely right!" or equivalent.
 Those are meaningless prefixes compared to the sentence that follows.

+Don't run applications; ask me to do it instead.

 Always ask for a confirmation before implementing any solution that uses DependencyInjection via a Service.